MattNolanLab/in_vivo_ephys_openephys/.github/ISSUE_TEMPLATE/bug_report.md

 **Running environment**
 - Data in datastore: [e.g. Teris/testData/M1_D2_2019-11-12_13-26-39]
 - Branch (preferrably also with the hash of the commit) [e.g. master ad4df16 (Get the hash by running `git rev-parse --short HEAD` in terminal in your code folder.
-Make sure the commit has been pushed so that it can checkout by the others and reproduce your bug ):]
+Make sure the commit has been pushed so that it can be checked-out by the others and reproduce your bug ):]
 - Platform [e.g. Eleanor/Sorting Computer 1 etc.]

 **To Reproduce**